Tron: Box office

-Tron was released on July 9, 1982, in 1,091 theaters in the United States and Canada grossing USD $4 million on its opening weekend.
+Tron was released on July 9, 1982, in 1,091 theaters in the United States and Canada grossing US$4 million on its opening weekend.
 It went on to gross $33 million in the United States and Canada and $17 million overseas, for a worldwide gross of approximately $50 million, which was Disney's highest-grossing live action film for 5 years.

 In addition, the film had $70 million in wholesale merchandise sales.

 Despite the gross and merchandise sales, it was seen as a financial disappointment, and the studio wrote off some of its $17 million budget.

 Critical response

 The film was met with mixed reviews by critics.
 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and described it as "a dazzling movie from Disney in which computers have been used to make themselves romantic and glamorous.
 Here's a technological sound-and-light show that is sensational and brainy, stylish and fun".
 However, near the end of his review, he noted (in a positive tone), "This is an almost wholly technological movie.
 Although it's populated by actors who are engaging (Bridges, Cindy Morgan) or sinister (Warner), it's not really a movie about human nature.
 Like Star Wars or The Empire Strikes Back but much more so, this movie is a machine to dazzle and delight us".
 Ebert closed his first annual Overlooked Film Festival with a showing of Tron.
 Gene Siskel of the Chicago Tribune also awarded four out of four stars, calling it "a trip, and a terrifically entertaining one at that...It's a dazzler that opens up our minds to our new tools, all in a traditional film narrative."
 Each gave the film "two thumbs up".
 Tron was also featured in Siskel and Ebert's video pick of the week in 1993.

-InfoWorlds Deborah Wise was impressed, writing that "it's hard to believe the characters acted out the scenes on a darkened soundstage...
+InfoWorlds Deborah Wise was impressed, writing that "it's hard to believe the characters acted out the scenes on a darkened soundstage....
 We see characters throwing illuminated Frisbees, driving 'lightcycles' on a video-game grid, playing a dangerous version of jai alai and zapping numerous fluorescent tanks in arcade-game-type mazes.
 It's exciting, it's fun, and it's just what video-game fans and anyone with a spirit of adventure will love—despite plot weaknesses."